 PANGEA will address specific knowledge gaps related to how tropical forest changes will influence positive and negative feedbacks to local, regional, and global social-ecological systems. …. future change and evaluation of impacts on co-benefits emphasized here…

+Since many tropical forests are situated on nutrient-poor soils in topographically varying landscapes that are actively undergoing land-use changes, improved understanding of the role of nutrient limitations, water cycling, and land-use activities is needed to reduce large uncertainties around interactions with carbon-climate feedbacks like increased respiration, carbon losses from tree mortality, changes in CH4 fluxes, and constraints on a CO2 fertilization effect (REFS; Townsend et al 2008).

 [a few sentences motivating the following question]